 A decadent, gluten-free flourless chocolate cake recipe with no added sugar necessary!

-8 large eggs, cold
+- 8 large eggs, cold

-16 Tbsp.
-(2 sticks) unsalted butter, cut into 16 pieces
+- 1 cup (2 sticks) unsalted butter, cut into 16 pieces

-optional toppings: powdered sugar and/or berries
+- optional toppings: powdered sugar and berries

-In a stand mixer using the whisk attachment, beat the eggs at high speed until the volume doubles.
+- In a stand mixer using the whisk attachment, beat the eggs at high speed until the volume doubles.
 This usually takes about 5 minutes.

-Meanwhile, melt the chocolate and butter together.
+- Meanwhile, melt the chocolate and butter together.
 You can either do this in a double boiler on the stove (by placing the chocolate and butter in a large heatproof bowl, set over a pan of almost-simmering water, and stirring until melted and smooth).
 Or you can do this in the microwave (by heating the chocolate and butter in a microwave-safe bowl in 30-second intervals, stirring in between, until the chocolate and butter are melted and smooth).
-Then fold about a third of the beaten eggs into the chocolate mixture using a large rubber spatula until only a few streaks of egg are visible.
-Fold in half of the remaining egg foam, and then the last half of the foam, until the mixture is totally homogenous.
+Take care not to overheat the chocolate – you only want to heat it enough so that the chocolate *just* melts.